vaslabs/playingplaces/content/posts/prerequisites.md

 7. Basic coding skills (I've used a bit of nodejs, a bit of bash and a bit of python)
 8. 2 Extension cables (adapt the size according to your pc needs)
 9. An amazon developer account (aws) and basic knowledge on creating Alexa skills.
+10. Your desktop session on your gaming pc auto logs in and starts steam.

 ## Design